microsoft/winfile/README.md

 11. `ctrl+K` starts a command shell (ConEmu if installed) in the current directory; `shift+ctrl+K` starts an elevated command shell (`cmd.exe` only)
 12. File.Goto (`ctrl+G`) enables one to type a few words of a path and get a list of directories;
 selecting one changes to that directory.
-Only drive c: is indexed.
+Default = c:\.
+Confgigure via Winfile.ini[Settings]CachedPath
-13. UI shows reparse points (e.g., Junction points) as such
+13. UI shows reparse points (e.g., Junction points and Symbolic Links) as such
 14. added simple forward / back navigation (probably needs to be improved)
 15. View command has a new option to sort by date forward (oldest on top);
 normal date sorting is newest on top